Gyan-Ranjan-01/portfolio/README.md

 # portfolio
-This is portfolio of Gyan Ranjan, student of IIEST Shibpur.\n The data used in this portfolio is with respect to Dec.
+This is portfolio of Gyan Ranjan, student of IIEST Shibpur.

+The data used in this portfolio is with respect to Dec.
 2025.